Renewable energy in the Republic of Ireland

 Under the original 2009 Renewable Energy Directive Ireland had set a target of producing 16% of all its energy needs from renewable energy sources by 2020 but that has been updated by a second Renewable Energy Directive whose targets are 32% by 2030.
 Between 2005 and 2014 the percentage of energy from renewable energy sources grew from just 3.1% to 8.6% of total final consumption.
-By 2020 the overall renewable energy share was 13.5%, short of its Renewable Energy Drive target of 16%.
-Renewable electricity accounted for 69% of all renewable energy used in 2020, up from two thirds (66.8%) in 2019.
+By 2020 the overall renewable energy share was 13.5%, short of its Renewable Energy Directive target of 16%.
+In 2023, Ireland's overall renewable energy share was 15.3%, up from 13.1% in 2022 but still below the 2020 target of 16%.
+Renewable energy accounted for 14.1% of primary energy, its highest share recorded to date.

 The country has a large and growing installed wind power capacity at 4,405 MW by the end of 2021 producing 31% of all its electricity needs in that year.
-By February 2024, there was 1GW of solar PV capacity connected to the grid.
-By April 2024, the grid had 1GW of storage capacity with almost 750MW of that capacity in the form of battery storage the rest supplied by Turlough Hill Power Station.
+By February 2024, there was 1 GW of solar PV capacity connected to the electricity grid.
+By April 2024, Ireland had 1 GW of grid-connected energy storage capacity, almost 750 MW of which was battery storage, with the remainder supplied by Turlough Hill Power Station.